 - Foreign aid workers have been the target of kidnapping, and other violent crimes in Haiti.
 See Safety and security

 - There has been a serious cholera outbreak in Haiti since 2010.
 Mosquito-borne diseases, including malaria, are widespread.
 See

 - The January 2010 earthquake in Haiti caused many thousands of casualties and widespread damage to critical infrastructure, including health services, roads, telecommunications and other utilities, which are yet to be fully restored.

 Every country or territory decides who can enter or exit through its borders.
 The Australian Government cannot intervene on your behalf if you do not meet your destination’s entry or exit requirements.

-Haiti does not have an embassy or consulate in Australia.
+Haiti does not have an embassy in Australia, but it is currently establishing an Honorary Consulate in Brisbane.
 The nearest embassy is located in Japan.
 Contact details are: